-In most years healthy people are unlikely to get the flu (“influenza”), regardless of whether they have been vaccinated.
-Vaccination can reduce the risk of getting influenza by half or more, though.
+In most years, healthy people are unlikely to get the flu (“influenza”), regardless of whether they have been vaccinated.
+Vaccination can reduce the risk of getting the flu by more than half, though.
 This can make a big difference in years when the risk of infection is high.

-A flu can cause fever, chills, muscle ache and cold symptoms.
+Flu can cause fever, chills, muscle ache and cold symptoms.
 People who have the flu usually feel very ill for about a week.
 Only rarely does the flu cause serious complications, such as pneumonia.
-Infants, toddlers, people who have certain medical conditions, pregnant women and older people have a higher risk of those types of complications, though, because their immune system is weaker than a typical healthy adult's is.
+Babies, toddlers, people who have certain medical conditions, pregnant women and older people have a higher risk of those types of complications, though, because their immune system is weaker than a typical healthy adult's is.

 How flu vaccinations work

-After having a flu shot, it takes about 14 days for the body to produce enough antibodies to fight off a flu infection.
+After having a flu shot, it takes about 14 days for the body to produce enough antibodies to be able to fight off a flu infection if you become infected.
 This means that if the vaccine is to protect a person during the flu season, it needs to be given before the first flu cases arise – which is autumn in Europe.
 But because flu outbreaks can also occur in January, February or even later, it might still be worth getting vaccinated later.

 It takes a while to develop vaccines, so the vaccine has to be produced before it is known which flu viruses will appear that season.
 The predictions about which viruses will emerge in the coming year are usually accurate enough, though.

-If larger numbers of people are already immune to the circulating viruses during flu season, then fewer people will get the flu.
+If larger numbers of people are already immune to the viruses that are around during flu season, then fewer people will get the flu.
 In years where there is a flu epidemic, being vaccinated with the right vaccine can help protect many people from infection, also preventing serious complications.
 This is particularly important for young children, older people, and people with weakened immune systems.

-“Real” flu is generally not as common as other respiratory tract viruses: Children have the highest risk of getting sick, and about 10% to 20% of them get the flu each season.
-Healthy adults have a much lower risk of catching the flu.
+“Real” flu is generally not as common as other respiratory tract infections: Healthy adults probably only have a 2 to 5% chance of catching the flu.
+Children and teenagers have the highest risk of getting the flu: About 10% to 20% of them get it each season.

-Researchers at the Cochrane Collaboration, an international research network, evaluated studies on the effectiveness of flu vaccinations.
+Researchers at the Cochrane Collaboration (an international research network) analyzed the results of studies on the effectiveness of flu vaccinations.
 As expected, they found that the vaccination was more effective if it matched the virus types that were going around in that particular year.
 Overall, the researchers estimated that the vaccination can then reduce the risk of infection by about 60% in healthy adults.
 But what does this number mean?